-- To provide a clear and transparent basis for levying contributions under the provisions of section 94 of the EP&A Act. - To provide the framework for the efficient and equitable determination, collection and management of section 94 contributions in the Urban Renewal Area. - To establish the relationship between the expected development and proposed Local Infrastructure to demonstrate the required contributions are reasonable. - To update the assumptions underpinning the predecessor plans (Rockdale Section 94 Contributions Plan 2004 and its amendments, or CP 2004) as it relates to the Urban Renewal Area. - To allow for the provision of facilities as works in kind in lieu of a monetary contribution. - To provide for the dedication of land at no cost to Council in lieu of a monetary contribution. - To ensure that the broader Rockdale community is not unreasonably burdened by the provision of Local Infrastructure required as a result of development in the Urban Renewal Area.
+- ▶ To provide a clear and transparent basis for levying contributions under the provisions of section 7.11 of the EP&A Act. - ▶ To provide the framework for the efficient and equitable determination, collection and management of section 7.11 contributions in the Urban Renewal Area. - To establish the relationship between the expected development and proposed Local Infrastructure to demonstrate the required contributions are reasonable. - ▶ To update the assumptions underpinning the predecessor plans (Rockdale Section 94 Contributions Plan 2004 and its amendments, or CP 2004) as it relates to the Urban Renewal Area.

+- ▶ To update the CP 2016 in accordance with the requirements of the Minister to have an IPART reviewed plan. - To allow for the provision of facilities as works in kind in lieu of a monetary contribution. - To provide for the dedication of land at no cost to Council in lieu of a monetary contribution. - To ensure that the broader community is not unreasonably burdened by the provision of Local Infrastructure required as a result of development in the Urban Renewal Area.